worldwidewaves/Letterboxd-Scripts/README.md

 ![Letterboxd Extra Profile Stats in action](img/letterboxd_extra_profile_stats_screenshot.gif)

 Adds the average number of films watched per month and per week in the current year to the statistics displayed at the top of Letterboxd's profile pages.
 Note that although this is the same data displayed in the *Year in Review* page that is only available to Pro members, this script will work in all profile pages, irrespective of the kind of membership.

-## For other sites

-### Rotten Tomatoes Reviews Redirect

-Redirects [Rotten Tomatoes](http://www.rottentomatoes.com)'s movie pages to their corresponding reviews pages, so that you can get to read them right away.
-Also, once in the reviews page, if you change the type of reviews the selection is saved, and all movie pages will redirect to reviews pages of that specific type until you change it again.

-### Flow Subscription Banner Remover

-Removes the suscription banner that appears at the top of the [Flow](https://app.getflow.com/) app page.

 ## Installation